mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

     - Business model for API is pay-as-you-go.
 Everytime an API is consumed, you get charged.
 API first companies have deep moats because they are highly specialized, but can also pose risk if a bigger company enters the market.
     - Components are derivatives of APIs.
 They are reusable objects based on API specification.
     - API architecture is usually explained in terms of client and server.
 The application sending the request is called the client, and the application sending the response is called the server.
-    - There are different kinds of APIs: SOAP APIs, REST APIs and Webscoket APIs.
+    - There are different kinds of APIs: SOAP APIs, REST APIs and Websocket APIs.
     - REST APIs are the most popular and flexible APIs found on the web today.
 The client sends requests to the server as data.
 The server uses this client input to start internal functions and returns output data back to the client.
 REST stands for Representational State Transfer.
 REST defines a set of functions like GET, PUT, DELETE, etc. that clients can use to access server data.
 Clients and servers exchange data using HTTP.
 The main feature of REST API is statelessness.
 Statelessness means that servers do not save client data between requests.
 Client requests to the server are similar to URLs you type in your browser to visit a website.
 The response from the server is plain data, without the typical graphical rendering of a web page.
         - One software system sends a request to the API of another system and in return, the API sends the response.
 The request has a type and a payload.
 These APIs can be accessed via API keys or authentication tokens.
         - REST uses various representation to represent a resource like text, JSON, XML but JSON is the most popular schema.
 A schema is a structure, which is defined in JSON format.
 It provides data type information for the data record fields.
 The schema defines whether a field in the record is a string, integer, floating point, or other data types.